pnerg/jmx-runtime-json/README.md

 To enable invoke `ManagementFactory.getThreadMXBean().setThreadContentionMonitoringEnabled(true)`.
 This may have an impact on the performance so do it with caution.

+# Dockerized example

+For a full example on the printout from a dockerized Java application refer to the [docker](docker/) submodule.
+It contains small application that easily be built into a Docker and executed locally.

 # Dependencies

 This library uses [minimal-json](https://github.com/ralfstx/minimal-json) for managing Json format.